 To meet this additional demand, farmers will need access to local and regional supply chain infrastructure.
 USDA’s Local Agriculture Market Program (LAMP) currently invests $50M a year in local infrastructure-building projects — which experts estimate falls far short of meeting the substantial demand.
 I will increase LAMP’s funding ten-fold, investing $500M a year over the next decade to fund food hubs, distribution centers, and points-of-sale that our rural and small town communities can use.

 Create opportunities for diverse and beginning farmers

 My plan will help create a new farm economy where family farmers have financial security and the freedom to do what they do best.
-Farmers of all backgrounds will finally have the economic freedom to pursue diverse, sustainable farming — and get paid up front for doing so.
+Farmers and farmworkers of all backgrounds will finally have the economic freedom to pursue diverse, sustainable farming — and get paid up front for doing so.
 Americans will have a steady and affordable supply of food.
 Kids in rural communities will have healthy lunches grown in their backyards and packaged at local food hubs run by small town entrepreneurs.
 Taxpayers won’t pay twice — once at the grocery store and once through their taxes — for overproduced commodities.
 We will replenish our soil and our water to chart a path towards a climate solution and achieve the goals of the Green New Deal.